Senior Director of Parent Advocacy

 📘 Alpha's Learning Model: The Science Behind 2x Results

-This forms the foundation for your advocacy efforts.
-Understand the academic mechanism before you begin building momentum.
+This represents the intellectual foundation for the advocacy you will build.
+Master the academic infrastructure before you begin generating momentum.

 👉 Read the whitepaper